 He appears to be replete with common sense and also an ability and a desire to think fairly and squarely and independently?

-Ofcourse I can only give a few small specimens of this brilliant little book.
+Of course I can only give a few small specimens of his brilliant little book.
 But in fact, almost no matter what page you happen to open on you are surprised by the authors common sense and acute observations.

 Chapter II ‘Feudalism and the Church’ (page 18) begins like this:

 ‘By the end of the seventh century the Anglo-Saxon pirates had been settled in Britain for about two hundred years.

 ‘The legends that they had brought with them were of the same order as the legends brought by the Greeks into Aegean, telling of the exploits of supermen and heroes against giants and monsters.